 Yes, you can charge your Tesla from a wall plug at home, but it’s important to note that this is the slowest way of charging.
 With the minimum power source of 110/120V, you can expect to get about 3 miles per hour.

-Even so, if you can have a Tesla wall connector, then you get the best of both worlds – speed and convenience.
-The installation might cost you a few extra bucks, but it’s the most efficient way to charge your Tesla at home.
+Even so, if you can have a Tesla wall connector, you get the best of both worlds – speed and convenience.
+The installation might cost you a few extra bucks, but it’s the most efficient way to charge your Tesla car at home.

 How Fast Does a 120-Volt Home Connection Charge a Tesla?